Antorca/www/README.md

-# www
+# Antorca (official website)
-Official mirror of the Antorca website (hosted on Neocities)
+The official website of the Antorca project is hosted here.